 - health and safety policies

 - hiring employees and/or contractors

 Who must be given a copy of the minutes of the first board meeting?

 Every director and any other person in attendance at a board meeting should be given a copy of the minutes.
 A copy should also be kept at the registered office or SAIL address for a minimum of 10 years

 Members (shareholders or guarantors) must be given a copy of the minutes of meetings if they request them.

 How long must minutes and copies of resolutions be kept for?

 Minutes must be kept for a minimum of 10 years from the date of the meeting at which they are taken.
-Resolutions must be kept for a minimum of 10 years from the date they are passed.
+They must be made available for public inspection at the company’s registered office or SAIL address during that time.